Our Lady of Fatima

 A cautious Church, and two very young saints

-Rather than moving quickly, the Catholic Church investigated the Fátima apparitions with notable caution, not formally declaring them worthy of belief until 1930 — thirteen years after the events themselves.
-Francisco and Jacinta both died young, in the influenza epidemic that followed World War I, while Lúcia lived on as a Carmelite nun until 2005.
+Rather than moving quickly, the Catholic Church investigated the Fátima apparitions with notable caution, not formally declaring them worthy of belief until 1930 — thirteen years after the events themselves, following a lengthy canonical inquiry into the children's testimony and the reports of the crowd.
+Francisco and Jacinta both died young, in the influenza epidemic that swept Europe following World War I, dying in 1919 and 1920 respectively, while Lúcia entered religious life and lived on as a Carmelite nun until 2005, writing several memoirs about the apparitions along the way that became the primary historical source for what is known about them.
 In 2017, on the hundredth anniversary of the first apparition, Pope Francis canonized Francisco and Jacinta, making them the youngest saints in Church history ever canonized without having been martyred.
+Fátima today remains one of the most visited Marian shrines in the world, comparable in scale to devotion at sites like Our Lady of Lourdes in France, drawing pilgrims each May and October to the same field where three children once tended sheep.

 Trivia